 Oklahoma Automotive Safety Systems, Inc. installs and services the Intoxalock® in the State of Oklahoma.
 The Intoxalock® is a state of the art, alcohol specific breath alcohol ignition interlock device (BAIID) designed and manufactured in the United States by Consumer Safety Technology, Inc.

-The State of Oklahoma mandates that in order to obtain a modified driver’s license that allows you to drive while your regular license is under suspension, you must have an approved ignition interlock device installed on the vehicle you are operating.
+The State of Oklahoma mandates that in order to obtain a modified driver’s license that allows you to drive while your regular license is under revocation, you must have an approved ignition interlock device installed on the vehicle you are operating.

 Additionally, some Oklahoma Courts and probation departments require that an approved ignition interlock be installed as a condition of probation, or as an alternative to serving time in jail.